Upper School Catalog

-As part of the Summer Program, Overlake offers an Accelerated Geometry course for credit (open to rising 9th and 10th graders) Due to the unique features of the course, a minimum of four students must register in order for the course to run.
-Overlake will notify applicants about this decision by May 3, 2019.
+As part of the Summer Program, Overlake offers an Accelerated Geometry course for credit (open to rising 9th and 10th graders) and a cross country camp.

-Cancelation Policy: In order for this unique course to run, a minimum of 4 students must register.
+Cost and Cancelation Policy: In order for this unique course to run, a minimum of 4 students must register.
 Overlake will make a final decision on if the course will run by May 3.
 Families will receive a full refund if the course is canceled.
+Please note that—due to the unique nature of this course—there are no coupons available for the Accelerated Geometry class.

 This is a credit-granting course.